gds.blocks¶

 Bases: AtomicBlock

-Exogenous input — enters the system from outside.
+Exogenous signal — enters the system from outside.

-In GDS terms: part of the admissible input set U. Boundary actions model external agents, oracles, user inputs, environmental signals — anything the system doesn't control.
+In GDS terms: part of the exogenous signal space Z. Boundary actions model external agents, oracles, user inputs, environmental signals — anything the system doesn't control.

 Enforces forward_in = () since boundary actions receive no